shailichaudhary78190-eng/AttendifyQR/README.md

 **Admin Account:**

-- Email: `admin@example.com`
+- Create using `backend/create-admin.js` script (see setup step 4)
-- Password: `password123`
+- Use a strong, unique password when prompted

 **Student Accounts:**

-Students are created by admin with default password:
+- Created by admin with default password: `student123`

-- Default password for all new students: `student123`
+- Students can change their password from "My Profile" section after first login

 ## 📱 How to Use